wasp-lang/wasp/web/docs/auth/username-and-pass.md

 import MultipleIdentitiesWarning from './\_multiple-identities-warning.md';
 import ReadMoreAboutAuthEntities from './\_read-more-about-auth-entities.md';
 import GetUsername from './entities/\_get-username.md';
+import GetUserFieldsFnExplainer from './\_get-user-fields-fn-explainer.md';
+import UserFieldsExplainer from './\_user-fields.md';

 Wasp supports username & password authentication out of the box with login and signup flows.
 It provides you with the server-side implementation and the UI components for the client-side.